btrhf/MacOS_Recovery_Image_VM/readme.md

 7. extract **OpenCorePkg**, **dmg2img** and **Unlocker** into newly created folders.

-8. Download my script from release and paste it into the same folder.
+8. Download <a href="https://github.com/btrhf/MacOS_Recovery_Image_VM/archive/refs/geads/main.zip">my script</a> from release and paste it into the same folder.
 It should look something link this.
 ![](https://www.dropbox.com/s/qzv2017fp1l7ops/3.png?dl=0)

 #### How to use